liamodwyer/blog/README.md

 ## the site

 just somewhere for me to write about things I like.

-And practice git, github and markdown while I'm at it.
-And practice writing too.
+and practice git, github and markdown while I'm at it.

+and practice writing too.

 ## license